-- 7. You have the right at any time to: - Ask for a copy of the information about you held by us in our records; - Ask us to correct any inaccuracies of fact in your information; - Request that we restrict your data processing; - Data portability; - Rights related to automated decision making including profiling; - Make a request to delete what personal data of yours we hold; and - Object to receiving any marketing communications from us.
+- 7. You have the right at any time to: - Ask for a copy of the information about you held by us in our records. - Ask us to correct any inaccuracies of fact in your information. - Request that we erase or restrict the processing of your personal data in certain circumstances. - Object to the processing of your personal data where processing is carried out based on legitimate interests; and

-These rights are qualified and are not absolute.

-8. If you would like to find out more about how MHA use your personal data or want to see a copy of information about you that we hold or wish to exercise any of your above rights, please contact: Pauline Hamilton, Data Protection Officer.
+- Receive, move, copy or transfer your personal information to another controller when we are processing your personal information based on consent or on a contract and the processing is carried out by automated means. - These rights are qualified and are not absolute. - 8.
+If you would like to find out more about how MHA use your personal data or want to see a copy of information about you that we hold or wish to exercise any of your above rights, please contact: Pauline Munro, Data Protection Officer.

-If you have any complaints about the way your data is processed or handled by us, please contact Pauline Hamilton, DPO p.hamilton@milnbank.org.uk
+If you have any complaints about the way your data is processed or handled by us, please contact Pauline Munro, DPO p.munro@milnbank.org.uk